 Plus, it’s super easy to make and doesn’t require any canning.
 Here’s how to do it!

 Brandied fruit is a delicious treat.
-It’s wonderful as a shortcake topping, over ice cream or even by itself in a bowl.
-A simple treat that is also a great hostess or holiday gift!
+It’s wonderful as a topping over ice cream, or over a warm pudding, or even added to a punch bowl.
+It is a simple treat that also makes for a great hostess or holiday gift.

-When fruit is in season, you can can it, dehydrate it, or freeze it to store it for later use.
-Some will also preserve fruit by making it into wine, juice or jelly.
-Have you ever tried making it into brandied fruit?
+When fruit is in season, you may want to can it, dehydrate it, or freeze it, to store for later use.
+Some people also preserve fruit by making it into wine, juice or jelly but have you ever tried making it into brandied fruit?

 The reason they are great for pantry storage is that the brandy and sugar act as a preservative.
 There is no need to process this fruit in a canner, as the sugar and alcohol will act as the preservative

-The fruit will be ready after 6 weeks.
+The fruit will be ready after four weeks.
 To serve, simply spoon the fruit over cakes or ice cream.
 Other ways to enjoy brandied fruit: